fabaindaiz/spellsolver/docs/interfaces.md

 ## BaseUI
 In baseui.py, the abstract class BaseUI is implemented.
 It has all the necessary methods to interact with the spellsolver algorithm and deliver the results in a format that can be easily used by the interface.
-ThreadSolver is also implemented, which is a thread-safe solver that allows executing multiple queries to the spellsolver queries in parallel, reusing the same initialized WordValidate.
+ThreadSolver is also implemented, which is a thread-safe solver that allows executing multiple queries to the spellsolver algorithm in parallel, reusing the same initialized WordValidate.

 ## BaseAPI & ApiRouter
 BaseApi implements an interface with a base FastAPI API and router that includes all the necessary basic methods for the WebAPI.
 ApiRouter implements a router with the methods and endpoints required to perform Spellsolver queries and return a response in JSON format.